-While the replication process and timeline will vary from site to site and from one organization to another, there are six main phases to replication that are required for full program implementation, extending over at least a 30-month period.
+While the replication process (and timeline) varies from site to site and from one organization to another, there are typically six main phases to full program implementation, extending over at least a 30-month period.
 All phases are required in order to implement MTB and use the Minding the Baby® trademarked program name.

-For more information, including pricing, a sample calendar for full scale replication, or our MTB Replication Planning Guide, please contact MTB Operations Director Crista Marchesseault.
+For more information, including pricing, a sample calendar for full scale replication, additional details about MTB Adapted, or our MTB Replication Planning Guide, please contact us.